loneyeti/snowgoose/memory-bank/projectbrief.md

 ## Overview

-Snowgoose is a NextJS 14 frontend that provides a unified interface for connecting to various AI services.
-It connects to a specialized AI API called GPTFlask that handles the various backend work.
+Snowgoose is a standalone NextJS 14 application that provides a unified interface for connecting to various AI services.
+It handles all functionality internally, including database management and AI service integration.

 ## Core Requirements